 Lab Specific Chemical Hygiene Plans and Standard Operating Procedures (SOPs)

 The University’s Chemical Hygiene Plan provides general guidance for work with hazardous materials and processes that are applicable to all areas where hazardous materials are stored or used or where hazardous processes occur.
 This document also details the responsibilities of faculty and P.I.s responsible for these spaces.
 P.I.s are required to ensure that lab specific chemical hygiene plans and standard operating procedures (SOPs) are developed to cover specific hazards, materials, processes, and emergency procedures that are unique to their lab/shop/studio spaces.
 A template for the lab specific chemical hygiene plan has been prepared by EH&S for P.I.s to use.
 It includes a template for SOP development.
 Institutional level SOPs have been prepared for work with some materials and processes.
 A guidance document for SOP preparation is also available.
 SOPs must be developed through an appropriate risk assessment.
 SOPs for all work with highly hazardous materials or processes must be reviewed and approved prior to commencement of such work by the Institutional Chemical Safety Committee (ICSC).
 The ICSC prior approval form should be used for submission.
 Areas where hazardous equipment and machinery is in use must also comply with the Shop Safety Program.
+The Art Safety Program has additional important information for those working in the visual or performing arts.

 Lab Coats, Eye Protection, and other Personal Protective Equipment (PPE)